- How is colorectal cancer treated?

 The cancer has spread from the colon to distant organs and tissues.
 Colon cancer most often spreads to the liver, but it can also spread to other places such as the lungs, peritoneum (the lining of the abdominal cavity), or distant lymph nodes.

 In most cases surgery is unlikely to cure these cancers.
 However, if only a few small areas of cancer spread (metastases) are present in the liver or lungs and they can be completely removed along with the colon cancer, surgery may help you live longer and may even cure you.
+This would mean a partial colectomy to remove the section of the colon containing the cancer along with nearby lymph nodes, plus surgery to remove the areas of cancer spread.
 Chemo is typically given as well, before and/or after surgery.
 In some cases, hepatic artery infusion may be used if the cancer has spread to the liver.

-If the metastases cannot be surgically removed because they are too large or there are too many of them, chemo may be tried first to shrink the tumors to allow for surgery.
+If the metastases cannot be surgically removed because they are too large or there are too many of them, chemo may be given before any surgery.
+Then, if the tumors shrink, surgery may be tried.
 Chemo would then be given again after surgery.
-Another option may be to destroy tumors in the liver with cryosurgery, radiofrequency ablation, or other non-surgical methods.
+Another option may be to destroy tumors in the liver with ablation or embolization.

-If the cancer is too widespread to try to cure it with surgery, operations such as a colectomy or diverting colostomy (cutting the colon above the level of the cancer and attaching the end to an opening in the skin on the abdomen to allow waste out) may still be needed in some cases.
-This can relieve or prevent blockage of the colon and so may prevent certain problems.
+If the cancer is too widespread to try to cure it with surgery, chemo is the main treatment.
+Surgery is sometimes needed if the cancer is blocking the colon (or is likely to do so).
 Sometimes, such surgery can be avoided by inserting a stent (a hollow metal or plastic tube) into the colon during colonoscopy to keep it open.
+Otherwise, operations such as a colectomy or diverting colostomy (cutting the colon above the level of the cancer and attaching the end to an opening in the skin on the abdomen to allow waste out) may be used.

 Most patients with stage IV cancer will get chemo and/or targeted therapies to control the cancer.
 The most commonly used regimens include: